KarthickRaja-Rajavel/steady-bem-python/README.md

 ## Validation

 The solver was validated against a simple test turbine model developed in QBlade.
+Power coefficient (Cp) and thrust coefficient (Ct) predictions from the Python BEM solver were compared against QBlade results over a TSR range of 1–12.

 ### Power Coefficient Comparison